 - Heat resistant, but only to 350 degrees – we recommend using a trivet or hot plate

-- Medium to dark color pallet – no hues lighter than a platinum gray and no white (at time of publication).
+- Medium to dark color pallet – no hues lighter than platinum gray and no white (at the time of publication).
 This is due to the source raw materials including the high recycled content of their paper and non-toxic resins which aren’t clear.
-The resin combined with the recycled paper creates a product that’s closer to an amber yellow in color, which makes white or even light-colored sheets difficult to achieve.
+The resin combined with the recycled paper creates a product that’s closer to an amber-yellow in color, which makes white or even light-colored sheets difficult to achieve.

 - Requires a sealant – we love this walnut oil + carnuba wax Soapstone Sealer

 - Perfectionists Beware – PaperStone is an organic raw material that will develop a natural patina over time